noaboa07/StreamCity-iOS-App/README.md

 - [] Users post clips and saved highlights from live streams on the community page (perhaps share with friends?)
 - [✅︎] Users can click on a followed streamer and it will bring them to their platform page
 - [✅︎] Users can engage in a community hub for discussing streams and sharing content.
+- [✅︎] Users can like and dislike posts on the Community Page
 - [] Users can link their platform accounts to StreamCity (Twitch, YouTube, TikTok, etc.).
 - [] Users can access other users profiles via the Community Board to view linked accounts and followed streamers.
 - [] Streamers can access a basic dashboard to track their followers and engagement stats.